denissimform/Linux_Practical/README.md

-# Here you can learn soe basic linux commands!
+# Here you can learn some basic linux commands!